ecogamezz/gibstutz/README.md

 # gibstutz

-This is a Projekt of idiots trying to learn hot to code Make sure to wishlist this beast on steam
+This is a Projekt of idiots trying to learn how to code Make sure to wishlist this beast on steam